JOHN BRANCA and RANDY JACKSON. Two advisors, two outcomes for Michael Jackson’s finances

 This is my understanding of the situation, though of course the matter should be studied and studied thoroughly.

-A few days passed since the time I wrote it and by now I have studied the matter further, so let me present to you the absolute minimum from the mountain of information collected.
+This was the assumption I made in the comments and now that I studied the matter further let me present to you the absolute minimum from the mountain of information collected.

 2. A BIT OF HISTORY